azizsaad/Flappy-Bird-Game/README.md

-# Basic-Python-Game
+# Flappy-Bird-Game

-Basic Version of Python with Ball and Pipes with Functioning Ball Mechanics
+Basic Version of Flappy Bird with Ball and Pipes with Functioning Ball Mechanics, made in Python

 - Created to learn Object Oriented Design in Python!